-Both the Shipments and Expenditures Indexes have now been positive for three months in a row.
-Throughout the U.S. economy, there are a growing number of data points suggesting that the economy is getting better.
+Not only have both the Shipments and Expenditures Indexes have now been positive for six months in a row, but they are showing accelerating strength.
+Throughout the U.S. economy, there is a growing number of data points suggesting that the economy continues to get slightly better.
 Some data points are simply less bad, but an increasing number of them are better, and even a few are becoming outright strong.
-The 0.9% YoY increase in the March Cass Shipments Index is yet another data point which suggests that the first positive indication in October may have indeed been a change in trend.
-In fact, it now looks as if the October Cass Shipments Index, which broke a string of 20 months in negative territory, was one of the first indications that a recovery in freight had begun in earnest.

-The combined value of distributive trade sales and manufacturers’ shipments for February, adjusted for seasonal and trading-day differences but not for price changes, was estimated at $1,360.7 billion, up 0.2 percent (±0.2 percent)* from January 2017 and was up 7.1 percent (±0.4 percent) from February 2016.
+Sales The combined value of distributive trade sales and manufacturers’ shipments for May, adjusted for seasonal and trading-day differences but not for price changes, was estimated at $1,350.2 billion, down 0.2 percent (±0.2 percent)* from April 2017, but was up 5.1 percent (±0.4 percent) from May 2016.

-Imports at the nation’s major retail container ports should continue to see strong increases throughout the spring and summer as the nation’s economy improves, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+July and August should be two of the busiest months ever seen for imports at the nation’s major retail container ports, possibly setting a new record as merchants enter the back-to-school season and begin to stock up for the holiday season that will follow, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 Total nonfarm payroll employment increased by 222,000 in June, and the unemployment rate was little changed at 4.4 percent, the U.S. Bureau of Labor Statistics reported today.
 Employment increased in health care, social assistance, financial activities, and mining.

 A widely-cited AXIOS report indicates the President intends to impose 20% tariffs on Steel and possibly other imports, against the advice of his cabinet.
 Other products under scrutiny include Aluminum, Solar Cells and Washing Machines.